-With diverse and beautiful landscapes, Greece has long been a desirable destination for travelers.
+With diverse and beautiful landscapes, Greece has long been a desirable destination.
 Creating an easy flowing 2 Week Greece Itinerary, however, presents a challenge.
-The best places to see in Greece are spread far and wide.
-So, how do you plan a Greece trip that features the best of the country?

-To help fellow travelers plan their best Greece itinerary, I am sharing my insight, advice and tips.
-Plus, an outlined day-by-day agenda of a perfect 2 Week Trip Planner Greece!
+To help fellow travelers plan their best Greece itinerary, I am sharing my updated day-by-day rundown for a perfect 2 week trip!

 Later we are sharing specific details for how to plan a Greece vacation – but here’s a preview of our 2 Weeks Greece Itinerary destinations.